Skip to content

 Internships and Practice Waivers

-In certain instances the Alaska Bar Association allows for non-attorneys in law school to practice temporarily under a practice waiver.
-For information on temporary practice waivers, click here.
+In certain instances the Alaska Bar Association allows for non-AK Bar members (including law students) to practice temporarily under a practice waiver.
+For information on temporary practice waivers, click here

 Alaska Court System Law Clerk Information